GunnarKarlsson/StockDataCrawler/README.md

 # Crawler for Hong Kong listed stocks data

-Crawler to get data to help indentify cheap Hong Kong stocks by P/E, P/B and yield.
+Crawler desktop app.
+Crawls for data to help indentify cheap Hong Kong stocks by P/E, P/B and yield.

-+ crawls an certain website and retrieves stock data.
++ Crawls and retrieves stock data by parsing page DOM.
 + Saves data into local db
-+ Shows it in a table in a Swing GUI app.
++ Shows data in a table in a Swing GUI app.
 + The table is sortable by P/E, P/B, yield and stock code.